 Frank G. Wells Environmental Law Clinic

-The Frank G. Wells Environmental Law Clinic trains law students in environmental lawyering.
-Under the supervision of faculty who are experienced environmental lawyers, students work on behalf of environmental and community groups on litigation and regulatory matters.
-Working closely with nonprofit and government agency partners and clients, the clinic takes on the most important environmental issues in southern California and beyond.
+The Frank G. Wells Environmental Law Clinic trains law students in environmental lawyering through hands-on experience with real clients.
+Under the supervision of experienced faculty, students work on behalf of national, regional, and community groups on a wide range of environmental litigation and regulatory matters.

 • Clinic Faculty